Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 0.04kWh x £0.24/kWh = £0.0098

 It will only cost £0.0098 to run a 40-watt standing fan for an hour.
-Which translates to £0.23 (£0.0098 x 24) if you run the fan for a whole day.
+This translates to £0.23 (£0.0098 x 24) if you run the fan for a whole day.

 The cost of running a standing fan is way less compared to other power-hungry appliances like a central air conditioner.